Painful intelligence: What AI can tell us about human suffering: The computational function of human consciousness

 A particularly relevant proposal for this book is that consciousness facilitates \textit{communication between different brain areas}.\footnote{\citep{baars2002conscious,baars1997theater,dehaene2001towards}.
-Partly related to this are the ``higher-order'' theories in which consciousness depends on higher-order mental representations that represent oneself as being in particular mental states \citep{lau2011empirical}, that is, a form of metacognition.} While unconscious processing has a huge capacity for information-processing, it suffers from the problem that the processing is divided into different brain areas whose capacity for communication is limited---as typical of parallel distributed processing.
+Related to this are the ``higher-order'' theories in which consciousness depends on higher-order mental representations that represent oneself as being in particular mental states \citep{lau2011empirical,lau2022consciousness}.
+For example, a fear reaction would be coded in the amygdala while the feeling of fear would be coded in the prefrontal cortex.
+This is a form of metacognition which will be discussed in more detail in Chapter~\ref{training.ch}.} While unconscious processing has a huge capacity for information-processing, it suffers from the problem that the processing is divided into different brain areas whose capacity for communication is limited---as typical of parallel distributed processing.
 The idea here is that consciousness is the opposite: it has very limited processing capacity, but its contents are broadcast all over the brain.
 Consciousness can thus be considered a ``global workspace''.
 It could be compared to a notice board where you can put short notes (limited capacity), which will be seen by everybody in the office (global broadcasting).
-It is also a bit like a central executive in the society of mind discussed in Chapter~\ref{control.ch}---one which is not particularly smart but whose thundering voice is easily heard even at a great distance.
-This links clearly to the proposal in previous chapters, where we considered a system where pain, or errors such as reward loss, are broadcast to the whole system.
+It is also a bit like a central executive in the society of mind discussed in Chapter~\ref{control.ch}---one that is not particularly smart but whose thundering voice is easily heard even at a great distance.
+This links clearly to the proposal in previous chapters, where we considered a system where pain and other error signals, such as reward loss, are broadcast to the whole system.
 An intriguing possibility is that this could be why pain, whether physical or mental, must be conscious.
 Perhaps pain is so acutely conscious precisely because the broadcasting system it uses is inherently related to the global workspace of consciousness.
-Yet, it is not clear to me why this would require conscious experience, since distributed information processing is increasingly performed in computers as well.
+Yet, it is not clear to me why this would necessarily require conscious experience, since distributed information processing is increasingly performed in computers as well.